imagej/imagej.github.io/pages/SPIM_Registration_Method.md

 "Figure 4: Analysis of the registration error") We created a visualization of the optimization procedure.
-For each view, we display its bounding box and the locations of all corresponding descriptors in a 3d visualization framework\[48\].
+For each view, we display its bounding box and the locations of all corresponding descriptors in a 3d visualization framework<ref name="Bene2007"> {% capture includecontent %} author = B. Schmidt | Hardware-accelerated 3D visualization for ImageJ | bookImageJ User and Developer Conference |
+year = 2008 | volume = 2 | editor = Pierre Plumer

+{% endcapture %}

+{% include cite-conference content=includecontent %} </ref>.
 Correspondences are color coded logarithmically according to their current displacement ranging from red (\>100 px) to green (\<1 px).
 The optimization is initialized with a configuration where the orientation of the views is unknown; all views are placed on top of each other and thus the corresponding descriptor displacement is high (red).
 As the optimization proceeds, the average displacement decreases (yellow) until convergence at about one pixel average displacement (green) is achieved.
 [Video 2](Media:Supplementary_Video_2_Global_Opt.mov‎ "wikilink") shows the optimization progress for an 8 angle acquisition of fixed *C.elegans* .
 The outline of the worm forms in the middle (grey), since